K-FACE: A Large-Scale KIST Face Database in Consideration with Unconstrained Environments: Introduction

 \begin{itemize} \item \textbf{Large-scale and high quality.} We construct the first large-scale and high-quality database of Koreans.
-We constructed the first large-scale high-quality database of Koreans.
+We constructed the first large-scale, high-quality database of Koreans.
 It contains a total of 17,550,000 images of 1,000 subjects with 17,550 images per person with various attributes.
 All images were captured using digital single-lens reflex (DSLR) cameras, which provided high-quality images with resolutions of 2592$\times$1728.
-The proposed database has advantages in both quantity of subjects and quality of images. \item \textbf{Diversity.} Through the hemispherical capturing system consisting of 27 cameras and 10 lighting devices, we obtained face images including 27 poses with changes in roll and yaw directions, 35 lighting conditions according to combinations of intensity and direction, three expressions, and multiple occlusions with five types of accessories such as glasses, cap, and mask.
-This allows many researchers to advance their specific topic by sampling the most appropriate subset. \item \textbf{Well balanced.} The proposed database includes all above elements evenly according to gender and age.
-The construction of different types of subsets by controlling specific properties enables to configure various experimental environments and judge the factors of degradation. \end{itemize}
+The proposed database has advantages in both the quantity of subjects and the quality of images. \item \textbf{Diversity.} Through the hemispherical capturing system consisting of 27 cameras and 10 lighting devices, we obtained face images including 27 poses with changes in roll and yaw directions, 35 lighting conditions according to combinations of intensity and direction, three expressions, and multiple occlusions with five types of accessories such as glasses, a cap, and a mask.
+This allows many researchers to advance their specific topic by sampling the most appropriate subset. \item \textbf{Well balanced.} The proposed database includes all the above elements evenly according to gender and age.
+The construction of different types of subsets by controlling specific properties enables to configuration of various experimental environments and the judgment of the factors of degradation. \end{itemize}

 The remainder of this paper is organized as follows.
 Section II introduces several representative public face databases.
 Section III describes the details of the K-FACE settings and statistics.
 In Section IV, we present challenging research topics that can be addressed by utilizing the proposed database.
 Finally, Section V concludes the paper.